jiaqifengg/460-project/README.md

 # IMPORTANT
 ```
-1. Run -> python3 app.py (Please make sure pgadmin is open)
+1. Run python3 app.py (Please make sure pgadmin is open)
     - This setups all the tables, table modifications, trigger and view.
 2. Comment out lines 70-77 from database/databaseModule.py
-    - Disables the creation of triggers, views and modifications from being ran again.
+    - Disables the creation of triggers, views and modifications from being ran again or we there will be an error.
 3. After the above steps are done you are free to run the application normally with
 ```